dhurum/sjparser/Readme.md

 For the `SJParser::Object` parsers there are two methods for accessing the fields parsers:
  - `parser<n>()` - Returns a refecence to the n-th field parser;
- - `get<n>()` - If the n-th field stores parsed value (is  a `SJParser::Value`, `SJParser::SObject` or `SJParser::SArray`), then a reference to a parsed value will be returned (or, if the entity was not present in the json - an exceptuion will be thrown).
+ - `get<n>()` - If the n-th field stores parsed value (is  a `SJParser::Value`, `SJParser::SObject` or `SJParser::SArray`), then a reference to a parsed value will be returned (or, if the entity was not present in the json - an exception will be thrown).
 Otherwise, a reference to the field parser will be returned;
+ - `pop<n>()` - If the n-th field stores parsed value (is  a `SJParser::Value`, `SJParser::SObject` or `SJParser::SArray`), then an rvalue reference to a parsed value will be returned (or, if the entity was not present in the json - an exception will be thrown).
+Otherwise, this method is not defined;